zhixingheyi-tian/OAP/docs/Installation-Guide.md

 cd OAP
 ```

-Note: The following prepare process needs to run as the root user.
-And assume you run the following commands under the OAP root directory.
+**Note: The following prepare process needs to run as the root user.
+And assume you run the following commands under the OAP home directory.**

 If you want to use Shuffle Remote PMem Extension feature and have completed the RDMA configuring and validating steps, execute the following commands to run the preparing process:
 ```shell script